 EYFS Strategic Lead, Tri-borough Music Hub, London.

-Nicola is currently thrilled to be leading a 2 year project initiated and led by the award winning Tri-borough Music Hub.
+I am thrilled to be currently leading a project initiated and led by the award winning Tri-borough Music Hub.
 The aim of the Tri-Music Together project is to develop a sustainable network of outstanding Early Years music practice between Early Years settings and a consortium of Tri-borough Music Hub partner organisations to support children’s creative and musical entitlement through workforce development, targeted activity, and evaluation.
 All partners expect that the project will be a beacon for how all Music Education Hubs nationally can work with Early Years settings and practitioners.

 Associate of the British Association for Early Childhood Education